Postdoc Opportunity!

 Historian, author of Frederick Douglass: Prophet of Freedom, which won P-Prize, a teacher and lifer as Tigers, Lions, and MSU fan.

-I love trail running and cycling uphill—just too slow to go pro, so I decided to study medieval medicine instead.
+I love trail running and cycling uphill—just too afraid of the downhill to go pro, so I decided to study medieval medicine instead.

 Community college geology professor in Charlottesville, Virginia, USA